nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [linuxera.org: Writing Operators using the Operator Framework SDK](https://linuxera.org/writing-operators-using-operator-framework/)
 * [openshift.com: 7 Best Practices for Writing Kubernetes Operators: An SRE Perspective](https://www.openshift.com/blog/7-best-practices-for-writing-kubernetes-operators-an-sre-perspective)
 * [medium: From Zero to Kubernetes Operator](https://medium.com/@victorpaulo/from-zero-to-kubernetes-operator-dd06436b9d89) In this post you will learn how to build a simple Kubernetes Operator.
 The article starts with the main concepts and then continues with hands-on labs where you will create a Kubernetes Operator from the ground up.
+* [openshift.com: Build Your Kubernetes Operator With the Right Tool 🌟](https://www.openshift.com/blog/build-your-kubernetes-operator-with-the-right-tool) **Go-based operators are by far the most popular.
+That is why Go is probably the first option to consider.** The other good choice is Helm, especially if you already have a Helm chart for your software or you want to build your operator quickly and you don't need any complex [capability levels](https://operatorframework.io/operator-capabilities/).
+I'd leave Operator Frameworks or Bare Programming Language implementations only for the cases when keeping a single programming language in your organization is a priority.
+* [codilime.com: How to create a custom resource with Kubernetes Operator](https://codilime.com/how-to-create-a-custom-resource-with-kubernetes-operator/) Implementing DaemonJob from scratch learn how to create a custom resource with the Kubernetes Operator Framework.

 ## Kubernetes Networking
 * [kubernetes.io: The Kubernetes network model.
 How to implement the Kubernetes networking model](https://kubernetes.io/docs/concepts/cluster-administration/networking/)